Return to Andres Institute trails, Brookline NH

 Mine Falls Park after first snowfall, December 2013

-Sometimes the season’s first snow in southern New Hampshire pounds us – the Halloween Eve snowstorm in 2011 dumped a foot of heavy wet snow, uprooted countless oaks & maples, and left me without electricity for four days.
-Other years are more like this – a couple of tentative snowfalls, just to get us ready for the inevitable big ones.
+Sometimes the season’s first snow pounds us.
+The Halloween Eve snowstorm in 2011 dumped a foot of heavy wet snow, uprooted countless oaks & maples, and left me without electricity for four days.
+Other years are more like this one, with a couple of tentative snowfalls, just to get us ready for the inevitable big ones.